 Should you use heavy cream or whipping cream to make whipped cream?

 It may seem obvious to make whipped cream with whipping cream, but the answer actually isn’t that simple.

-Believe it or not, there’s a big distinction between heavy cream (also sometimes called heavy whipping cream) and regular whipping cream (which can be known as light whipping cream).
+Believe it or not, there’s a big distinction between heavy cream (also sometimes called heavy whipping cream) versus regular whipping cream (which can be known as light whipping cream).
 The distinction is the fat content.
 And the amount of fat can be the difference between a failed whipped cream and a stable one.

 In order for your cream to hold enough air and become properly whipped, it needs to be at least 30 percent milk fat.
 So the less milk fat there is, the more unstable your whipped cream becomes.
-Heavy cream contains 36 percent or more milk fat, while whipping cream contains 30 to 36 percent.
+Heavy whipping cream contains 36 percent or more milk fat, while regular whipping cream contains 30 to 36 percent.

 New Cooking School: FundamentalsNo matter what stage you’re at in your culinary journey, you'll learn new techniques and recipes in this tell-all cookbook.
 You’ll be able to ensure the success of each recipe with helpful highlights and step photos as well as troubleshooting checklists.

 Cook’s Country discovered with their recent recipe for Failproof Sweetened Whipped Cream that heavy whipping cream is the key to a whipped cream that is truly failproof.
 The heavy cream makes the final product thicker and more luxurious and helps it hold its shape longer.
 This is ideal if you want to save some for later.